 When we came out of the green overgrowth of the hike into the next town, Monterosso, I saw ways that it was similar to and different from Vernazza.
 The main square here was much larger, with a playground, and a longer walk to the train.
 I popped into Wonderland Bakery for a “wine cookie,” which didn’t taste quite as good as it sounds.
 Brian bought a cold beer and we recovered from the heat of the hike for a few minutes.
 We felt like there was not much to see here that was different from Vernazza, so we hopped on the train to Riomaggiore – the land of the 5 we were furthest from.
 This provided some A/C on the train while we looked at photos from our hike.

-In Riomaggiore Brian wanted a nice lunch and I wanted a bathroom desperately, so we found a place with indoor seating and large ceiling fans.
+In Riomaggiore Brian wanted a nice lunch and I wanted a bathroom desperately, so we escaped the heat in a restaurant with indoor seating and large ceiling fans.
 In the restroom, I was happy to find I had remembered to bring a Shower Pill athletic body wipe in our hiking bag, and felt much more refreshed after a wipe down with that and scrubbing my hands.
 I also popped a nuun into my water glass when I got back to the table, to hydrate and restore some electrolytes.

 My meal there was fantastic!
 I had chestnut pasta with clams, tomatoes and pesto sauce (bottom of photo).
 Brian had beef ravioli with a beef tomato sauce (top).
 He had wine, but I thought I needed to replenish from hiking before adding alcohol into my system.